This is a first draft of what is currently scene 22.

 “Good.
 Because even with one arm, I could knock the living shit out of you.
 I’d use my prosthesis as a club.
 How about that?”

 “I’m sorry I called you Tripod,” said Sunny, looking contrite.

 This kid was adorable.
 “I’m just kidding.”
 He slapped Sunny’s shoulder.
 “Hey, lighten up.
 I was kidding.”

 “He doesn’t like being touched,” said Vlad.

-Sunny spun around to look at Vlad, then back at Jay.
+Sunny spun around to glare at Vlad, then turned back to Jay.

 “You’ve been snuggling up to me for thirty-six hours straight, dude,” said Jay.

 “British guys shouldn’t say dude,” said Sunny, a sulky pout overtaking his mouth.
 “Y’all sound stupid saying dude.”